sasa1977/erlangelist/site/articles/phoenix_is_modular.md

 ## What's the point?

 To be honest, I usually wouldn't recommend this fully sliced-down approach.
 My impression is that the default code generated with `mix phoenix.new` is a sensible start for most web projects.
 Sure, you have to spend some time understanding the flow of a request, and roles of endpoint, router, view, and template, but I think it will be worth the effort.
-At the end of the day, as Chris frequently said, Phoenix aims to provide the "battery included" experience, so the framework is bound to have some inherent complexity.
+At the end of the day, as Chris frequently said, Phoenix aims to provide the "batteries included" experience, so the framework is bound to have some inherent complexity.
 I wouldn't say it's super complex though.
 You need to take some time to let it sink in, and you're good to go.
 It's a one off investment, and not a very expensive one.

 That being said, if you have simpler needs, or you're overwhelmed by many different Phoenix concepts, throwing some stuff out might help.
 Hopefully it's now obvious that Phoenix is quite tunable.
 Once you understand Plug it's fairly easy to grasp how a request is handled in Phoenix.
 Tweaking the server to your own needs is just a matter of removing the plugs you don't want.
 In my opinion, this is the evidence of a good and flexible design.
 All the steps are spelled out for you in your project's code, so everything is explicit and you can tweak it as you please.